metabase/metabase/docs/developers-guide/drivers/plugins.md

 The `driver` section tells Metabase that the plugin defines a driver named `:sqlite` that has `:sql-jdbc` as a parent.
 Metabase's plugin system uses these details to call `driver/register!`.
 The plugin also lists the display name and connection properties for the driver, which Metabase's plugin system uses to creates implementations for `driver/display-name` and `driver/connection-properties`.

-For more on writing a manifest, check out our [Metabase plugin manifest reference](plugin-manifest-reference.md).

 ## Lazy loading

 The driver in the [example above](#example-manifest) is listed as `lazy-load: true`, which means that, while the method implementation mentioned above are created when Metabase launches, Metabase won't initialize the driver until the first time someone attempts to connect to a database that uses that driver.